ur-tcs/programming-2-ex-2/README.md

   def quadrature: Cube
 ```

-Because `Square` and `Cube` have an easy way to compute their volume we may implement this in our `rectangular` trait, which has access to a dimension as it extends Geometric.
+Because `Square` and `Cube` have an easy way to compute their volume, we may implement this in our `Rectangular` trait, which has access to a dimension as it extends `Geometric`.
 It might be useful to define an extra value `length`.

 ```scala
 trait Rectangular extends Geometric: